whitequark/bundix/README.md

     nix-env -iA bundix

-Please note that in order to actually use this gem you must Nix installed already.
+Please note that in order to actually use this gem you must have Nix installed.

 ## Basic Usage